euler-teach-literacy/custom-typing/README.md

 - auto clicker or typer
 - ???

-# Updates of v3.6:
+# Updates of v3.7:
-- Discovered new bug and decided to keep it as a feature
+- Lots of stuff, made it easier to edit
+- discovered new bug: +!F1 make app crash

 ### made by - Salty fish and Euler
 #### salty-salted-fish & euler-teach-literacy